 PickHoops QuickFact

-Since PickHoops was founded, Duke has made the round of 16 eighteen times.
+Since PickHoops was founded, Kansas has made the round of 16 sixteen times.

 PickHoops QuickFact